BrownDogGadgets/CrazyCircuits/Projects/SlideControl/README.md

 ## The Processing Sketch

-You will need to make sure you got themidibus library installed, and set the MidiBus objext to the correct input and output.
+You will need to make sure you got themidibus library installed, and set the MidiBus object to the correct input and output.

 ## Full Build Guide:

-Coming Soon!
+Check out our full guide: https://browndoggadgets.dozuki.com/Guide/SlideControl/268